Free Avery® 5267-Compatible Template - 80-Up Return Labels

 Are 5267 labels good for kids' name labels?

-Yes — 80 small labels per sheet is perfect for crayons, pencils, lunchbox items, and water bottle clips.
-For dishwasher or laundry survival, print on inkjet vinyl labels instead of paper and run the sheet through a laminator before cutting.
+Yes.
+80 small labels per sheet is useful for crayons, pencils, lunchbox items, and water bottle clips.
+For labels that may be washed or handled hard, print on inkjet-compatible vinyl labels instead of paper, laminate before cutting, and test one finished label first.

 Can I import a list for unique labels?